Measuring the robustness of Gaussian processes to kernel choice: NON-STATIONARY PERTURBATIONS IN CLASSIFYING MNIST DIGITS

-\textbf{Data, model, and decision.} \cite{Lee2018_dnn_gp} use 1000 randomly sampled MNIST images for a training set, and a separate 1000 images for a test set.
-Given a test image $\xtest$, \cite{Lee2018_dnn_gp} predict the class label $c \in \{1,\dots,C\}$ by using a $C$-output GP with compositional structure, considered as the infinite-width limit of a sequence of Bayesian neural networks \cite{Lee2018_dnn_gp, AMatthews2018}.
+\textbf{Data, model, and decision.} Similar to \cite{Lee2018_dnn_gp}, we use 1000 randomly sampled MNIST images for a training set, and a separate 1000 images for a test set.
+Given a test image $\xtest$, \cite{Lee2018_dnn_gp} predict the class label $c \in \{1,\dots,C\}$ by using a $C$-output GP with compositional structure, considered as the infinite-width limit of a sequence of Bayesian neural networks \citep{Lee2018_dnn_gp, AMatthews2018}.
+Let $f_c(\xtest)$ be the $c$th output.
 The authors classify any image $\xtest$ by picking the class $c$ that has the posterior mean of $f_c(\xtest)$, i.e.\ $\mu_c(\xtest)$, closest to 0.9; see \cref{app:MNIST} for details.
-We use both the same kernel and hyperparameters for $k_0$ as in \cite{Lee2018_dnn_gp}.
+We use the kernel and hyperparameters from \citet{Lee2018_dnn_gp} for $k_0$.
 We imagine that the malicious actor wants to change the label of a single test image $\xtest$ from its current label $c_0$ to a different label $c_1$.
 For concreteness, we set $c_{1} := |c_{0}-1|$.
 We consider 1000 separate iterations of this exercise, once for each of the 1000 test images.
-For a particular $\xtest$, we set our posterior quantity of interest to be $\Fstar = \mu_{c_{1}}(\xtest) - \mu_{c_{0}}(\xtest)$.
-Since $\Fstar = 0$ implies that we have changed the prediction for $\xtest$, we set our decision threshold $L = 0$.
+For a particular $\xtest$, we set our posterior quantity of interest to be $\Fstar = |\mu_{c_{0}}(\xtest) - 0.9| - |\mu_{c_{1}}(\xtest) - 0.9|$.
+Since $\Fstar \geq 0$ implies that we have changed the prediction for $\xtest$, we set our decision threshold $L = 0$.

-\textbf{Malicious actor.} Instead of considering a range of priors that match prior beliefs, we here consider a range of priors that will allow the malicious actor to avoid detection.
+\textbf{Malicious actor.} Instead of considering a range of priors that match prior beliefs, we here consider a range of priors that will allow a malicious actor to avoid detection.
 Since we have no prior belief of stationarity, we use the non-stationary construction from \cref{sec:nearbyKernels}.
 We find that optimizing $\Fstar$ directly leads to kernels where for $c \neq c_1$, $\mu_{c}(\xtest)$ takes on values at least an order of magnitude higher than for the original kernel.
-This change could be easily detected by a user with an automated system.
+This change could be easily detected by an automated system.
 For the purposes of the malicious actor, we therefore consider these kernels to not be qualitatively interchangeable.
-We instead optimize a surrogate loss that maximizes the log probability of $c_{1}$ being correct and all other classes being incorrect; see \cref{app:MNIST} for details.
-We find that optimizing this surrogate loss leads to more benign-looking $\mu_c(\xtest)$ and allows us to achieve $\Fstar \geq L$.
+We instead optimize a surrogate loss that maximizes the log probability of $c_{1}$ being correct and all other classes being incorrect; see \cref{app:MNIST}.
+We find that optimizing this surrogate loss leads to more benign-looking $\mu_c(\xtest)$ and achieves $\Fstar \geq L$.